martingrondein/toolbox/README.md

 + [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate): A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.
 + [WordPress Boilerplate Theme (HTML 5 Blank)](https://github.com/html5blank/html5blank): Powerful template for rapidly building your WordPress projects
++ [Sage](https://github.com/roots/sage): Sage is a WordPress starter theme with a modern development workflow.

+### Wordpress Tools

+Wordpress development tools to streamline development.

++ [wp-cli](https://github.com/wp-cli/wp-cli): WP-CLI is the command-line interface for WordPress.
+You can update plugins, configure multisite installs and much more, without using a web browser.
++ [Search-Replace-DB](https://github.com/interconnectit/Search-Replace-DB): This script was made to aid the process of migrating PHP and MySQL based websites.